 1. Professional knowledge.
 Communication experts are well aware of the loose boundaries of their field.
-Adam, a former journalist who became a communication trainer, put it succinctly: "the matter is borderless; it is not professional, not academic, not research-based.
-There is no clear method."
-Indeed, interviewees mentioned many sources of knowledge: psychology, psychotherapy, counseling, biology, coaching, spiritual and new age theories, Neuro Linguistic Programming (NLP), linguistics, marketing, interpersonal communication, acting, mediation, and more.
-Due to the nature of such knowledge, its means of being gained are varied too: through academic and non-academic courses, lectures and workshops and professional and popular literature.
-None of the interviewees follows a single theory or method; rather, all combine a variety of sources to form their own personal approach.
-Thus for instance, Rina, a business communication counselor, said she had developed "a method that involves a whole lot of other approaches," including, among others, acting, positive psychology and Buddhism.
-Similarly, Dina, a couple's communication counselor, described how her background in coaching and her (incomplete) degree in psychology fit in with her current occupation: "I believe that very slowly some connection is starting to build between all the tools I've learned until today and the psychotherapy I studied, something that is personally and uniquely mine."
+Adam, a former journalist who became a communication trainer, put it succinctly: “The matter is borderless; it is not professional, not academic, not research-based.
+There is no clear method.”
+Indeed, interviewees mentioned many sources of knowledge: psychology, psychotherapy, counseling, biology, coaching, spiritual and new age theories, Neuro-Linguistic Programming (NLP), linguistics, marketing, interpersonal communication, acting, mediation and more.
+The varied nature of these sources of knowledge means knowledge was also gained in various ways: through academic and non-academic courses, lectures and workshops and professional and popular literature.
+None of the interviewees follows a single theory or method; instead, all combine a variety of sources to form their own personal approach.
+Rina, a business communication counselor, said she had developed “a method that involves a whole lot of other approaches,” including, among others, acting, positive psychology and Buddhism.
+Similarly, Dina, a couples communication counselor, described how her background in coaching and her (incomplete) degree in psychology fit in with her current occupation: “I believe that very slowly, some connection is starting to emerge between all the tools I’ve learned until today and the psychotherapy I studied, something that is personally and uniquely mine.”

-Experts' practice is based less on their fusing existing theories, and more on adding on their own original input.
-Thus, for instance, when speaking of the professional tools he uses, Doron, a biologist whose interest in evolutionary psychology eventually led him into counseling, mentioned that "some of them are things I developed while working."
+Experts‘ practice is based less on their fusing of existing theories and more on adding on their own original input.
+When speaking of the professional tools he uses, Doron, a biologist whose interest in evolutionary psychology eventually led him into counseling, mentioned that “some of them are things I developed while working.”
 Other interviewees expressed similar stances.
-Benny, a salespersons trainer, said that the "load of books" he has read and the many courses he had taken, merely added tools to the ones he had developed himself in the many years he had been working as a salesperson.
-Another salespersons trainer, David, expressed a similar self-made attitude.
-Years ago, when he was in his fifties and had been working as a car mechanic, he attended, the first time in his life, a communication-types workshop.
-Despite lacking relevant expertise and experience, he did not hesitate to voice his opinions.
-"The teacher explained the rules," he recollected, "and of course when someone explains to me the rules, I check to see what aren’t the rules.
-I mean, he taught it one way, and understood it to be the best way in the world, and I checked how I could construct a workshop that is better than what he taught me."
+Benny, a salespeople trainer, said that the “load of books” he has read and the many courses he had taken merely added tools to the ones he had developed himself during his many years of working as a salesman.
+Another salespeople trainer, David, expressed a similar self-made attitude.
+Years ago, when he was in his fifties and working as a car mechanic, he attended a communication types workshop for the first time in his life.
+Although he lacked relevant expertise and experience, he did not hesitate to voice his opinions.
+“The teacher explained the rules,” he recalled, “and of course when someone explains to me the rules, I check to see what aren’t the rules.
+I mean, he taught it one way, and understood it to be the best way in the world, and I checked how I could construct a workshop that is better than what he taught me.”

-Communication experts' tendency to improve and create theory meshes not only with their self-made narrative but also with their frequent critique of existing theories as inaccessible, unclear, over-theorized or detached from reality.
+Communication experts’ tendency to improve and create theory meshes not only with their self-made narrative but also with their frequent critique of existing theories as inaccessible, unclear, over-theorized or detached from reality.
 Adam held this as a general problem with academia:

 There is a wide gap between the academic field and the practical field.
-There is a lot of research that’s left in what's called 'the academic ivory tower' and is not accessible to the general public, and to some extent also not to me, so long as I've not done my PhD.
+There is a lot of research that’s locked up in what’s called “the academic ivory tower” and is not accessible to the general public, and to some extent also not to me, so long as I‘ve not done my Ph.D.